AgateHQ/axate-developer-docs/docs/analytics-hooks.md

 ## Considerations and integrations

 Some publishers may utilise third-party solutions (such as Adobe Experience Manager) to trigger and track analytics.
 In scenarios where the suggested code is loaded from a third-party domain, the `wallet` which is responsible for triggering these events, will not function as expected.
-To ensure this wokrs as expected, the code should be integrated into the same domain where the `wallet` is accessible while on the page.
+To ensure this works as expected, the code should be integrated into the same domain where the `wallet` is accessible while on the page.

 ## Why can't we just use `data-` attributes?